mithranm/study-buddy/README.md

 # Future Updates
 * We plan to fully support CUDA once we get our hands on some NVIDIA hardware.
 This should allow stronger embedding models to be ran.
-* We're going to expose the Ollama model choices in the frontend very soon, so you can run a model suitable for your hardware.
 * We want to support OpenAI generic apis to avoid reliance on Ollama.
 Should allow usage of frameworks like vLLM and the OpenAI api itself.